Ziphozenkosimthombe/SellSpot/README.md

 ### What I learned

-As I was building the Full stack Application i learn a lot of thing especially when it comes to the frontend it was my first time building the big application that fetch the data from the database using React on frontend so i learn a lot about useEffect and useState.
-I also uses JWT jsonwebtoken to make it easy to my frontend to iterate with my backend so was my first time using it and i learn a lot of thing using jwt.
+As I was building this Full stack Application i learn a lot of things especially when it's comes to the frontend it was my first time building the big application that fetch the data from the database using React on frontend so i learn a lot about useEffect and useState.
+On my backend I also uses JWT jsonwebtoken to make it easy to my frontend to iterate with my backend so was my first time using it and i learn a lot of thing using jwt.

 ```js
 const generateTokenAndSetCookie = (userId, res) => {